yoctoproject/poky/documentation/ref-manual/variables.rst

          RSUGGESTS:${PN} = "useful_package another_package"

+   :term:`RUST_CHANNEL`
+      Specifies which version of Rust to build - "stable", "beta" or "nightly".
+      The default value is "stable".
+Set this at your own risk, as values other than "stable" are not guaranteed to work at a given time.

    :term:`S`
       The location in the :term:`Build Directory` where unpacked recipe source code resides.
 By default, this directory is